 Cheese is produced and consumed throughout the world in various forms.
 Shakkar para or Namak para are very popular snacks served in India during Diwali season.
 Combing cheese with Namak Para has resulted into what I call “Cheese Para”.
 The cheese adds a little zing to the Namak Para taking it to a whole new level.

-Dhokla is a popular dish in the state of Gujrat.
-Dhokla is a great appetizer.
+Dhokla is a traditional gujrati snack, spongy and fluffy in texture.
+Dhokla makes a great appetizer.

 This is an easy and delicious eggless pineapple cake recipe and this can be served any time of the day, and for any occasion.